boolean-uk/csharp-cloud-azure-day-2/README.md

 ## Notes

-We will be only using free tiers to create Azure items.
+We will be only using free tiers to create Azure items..

 - Use the [Microsoft Azure Storage Explorer](https://azure.microsoft.com/en-us/products/storage/storage-explorer/)